Most Active Stories

 (SOUNDBITE OF CHEERING)

 DON GONYEA, BYLINE: Well, we all knew he'd mention it.
-It was just a question opening of, you know, when and how, and he did so right at the top when he listed four victims of the shooting.
-Four of the 12 who were either veterans or active military.
-He read their names and their ranks - 29-year-old Air Force veteran Jesse Childress; 27-year-old Petty Officer Third Class John Larimer; 32-year-old Rebecca Wingo, a mother of two and a Navy veteran; and 26-year-old Navy veteran Jonathan Blunk, who was from this town, Reno, Nevada.
+It was just a question of - you know, when and how.
+And he did so right at the top, when he listed four victims of the shooting; four of the 12, who were either veterans or active military.
+He read their names and their rank - 29-year-old Air Force veteran Jesse Childress; 27-year-old Petty Officer Third Class John Larimer; 32-year-old Rebecca Wingo, a mother of two and a Navy veteran [POST-BROADCAST CORRECTION: Wingo was an Air Force veteran]; and 26-year-old Navy veteran Jonathan Blunk, who was from this town - Reno, Nevada.

 OBAMA: These young patriots were willing to serve in faraway lands, yet they were taken from us here at home.
 And yesterday, I conveyed to their families a message on behalf of all Americans: We honor your loved ones.
 We salute their service.

-GONYEA: And it was really a way to deliver his first big speech since last week's tragedy - speech on another topic but to acknowledge it in a way that the veterans here clearly appreciate it.
+GONYEA: And it was really a way to deliver his first big speech since last week's tragedy - a speech on another topic - but to acknowledge it in a way that the veterans here clearly appreciated.

 CORNISH: Moving on from that topic, what was the main thrust of President Obama's speech?

-GONYEA: Basically was that he has a record, a positive record that they can judge him on when it comes to veterans' issues - combat troops home from Iraq, Afghanistan winding down, both promises kept, he said.
-Applause when he said those things was polite, though.
-There was clearly, you know, a divided opinion here about the U.S. pulling out of Iraq as this audience is divided about this president, but there was big applause and even cheers when he focused on veterans' health care.
-And when he said veterans' benefits are protected from the budget battles in Washington, which could later this year bring those automatic cuts to the defense budget, so that made people very happy here.
+GONYEA: Basically, it was that he has a record, a positive record that they can judge him on when it comes to veterans' issues - combat troops home from Iraq, Afghanistan winding down - both promises kept, he said.
+Applause - when he said those things - was polite, though.
+There was clearly, you know, a divided opinion here about the U.S. pulling out of Iraq, as this audience is divided about this president.
+But there was big applause, and even cheers, when he focused on veterans' health care; and when he said veterans' benefits are protected from the budget battles in Washington, which could later this year bring those automatic cuts to the defense budget.
+So that made people very happy here.